SigNoz/signoz.io/blog/2022-03-28-appdynamics-alternative.md

 ---
 title: SigNoz - Open-source alternative to AppDynamics
 slug: appdynamics-alternative
-date: 2022-03-28
+date: 2022-08-15
 tags: [SigNoz, Open Source]
 authors: ankit_anand
 description: If you're looking for an open-source alternative to AppDynamics, then you're at the right place.
 SigNoz is a perfect open-source alternative to AppDynamics.
-SigNoz provides a unified UI for both metrics and traces with advanced tagging and filtering capabilities...
+SigNoz provides a unified UI for metrics, traces and logs with advanced tagging and filtering capabilities...
 image: /img/blog/2021/09/appdynamics_alternative_cover-min.webp
 keywords:
   - appdynamics